Social Media Policy

 - Posting Length: All posts should be relatively short and direct.
 Only in rare cases is a social media outlet the appropriate place to share lengthy, detailed correspondence.

 - Offensive posts: Offensive or abusive posts should be removed immediately.
-Site administrators should note the source of the post and consult with their next level supervisor and Marketing Communications to determine if additional action is necessary.
+Site administrators should note the source of the post and consult with their next level supervisor and Marketing to determine if additional action is necessary.

 - Confidentiality: Remember to always protect student and employee confidentiality when posting to social media.
 If the information you are posting could not be shared publicly, such as in front of a large group of people, then it likely does not belong on a social media site.